 Medical Illustrator Education and Training Program Information

 Medical illustration training is available through bachelor's and master's degree programs.
-At the undergraduate level, pre-medical illustration programs are also available.
+At the undergraduate level, pre-medical illustration programs are available.
 Coursework teaches students to draw or create images of human and animal bodies as well as plants.
-The curriculum usually combines anatomy and physiology lessons with coverage of artistic methods and graphic design skills.
+The curriculum combines anatomy and physiology lessons with coverage of artistic methods and graphic design skills.
+Master's degree programs focus on topics like business, multimedia and modeling.
+Entrance into both programs typically requires a portfolio.

 Bachelor's Degree in Pre-Medical Illustration